 We use an ordinary dremel set up in a drill press so both hands are free to hold the piece we are buffing.
 The dremel can also be placed into a vice which will work the same as well.

 After searching for the right buffing pad, we found a fabric that works beautifully and now make our own.
-They are available in our online store and our Etsy Shop.
-You can click here to see how to attach our buffing pads to your Dremel tool.
+They are available in our online store (sold in Cdn $) You can click here to see how to attach our buffing pads to your Dremel tool.
 Instructions are also included with each pack.

 For more tips on buffing with a Dremel tool and using our pads, click here.